A Flintstone Family Christmas

 A Flintstone Family Christmas (known in a working title as The Flintstones: Christmas Misdemeanors) is a 1993 animated Christmas television special featuring characters from The Flintstones franchise.
 It was produced by Hanna-Barbera and aired on ABC on December 18, 1993.
 The special was nominated for a Primetime Emmy Award in 1994 for Outstanding Animated Program (For Programming Less Than One Hour).

-This is the only appearance of the character called Stoney (adopted into the family in this story) and the final appearance of Pebbles and Bamm-Bamm in their adult forms along with their children, Chip and Roxy (approximately 25 years since the first series of The Flintstones).
-Hanna-Barbera continued doing the series but with the original timeline.
+This is the latest story, chronologically, in the Flintstones fictional universe, taking place approximately 25 years after the end of the original series and the conclusion of a trilogy of specials featuring Pebbles Flintstone and Bamm-Bamm Rubble as adults.
+A Flintstones Christmas Carol, the next Flintstones film, returned the characters to the ages they were in the original series.
+(An additional film, On the Rocks, takes place at an ambiguous time after the end of the original series, but without Fred and Wilma's adopted son Stoney, who was introduced in A Flintstone Family Christmas but was retconned out of On the Rocks.)